From sound sleep and eating full meals to taking turmeric and chyawanprash, these back-to-school strategies will keep college student immunity A-okay.

-Probably the second most common symptom I see in college students is low spirits.
+The second most common symptom of mind-body imbalance I see in college students is low spirits.
 Basically, you need energy to be happy, have a stable mood, sleep through the night, and focus.

 College students become exhausted without realizing it.
 The more tired they get, the more wired they become.
-The term “wired and tired” means that you are so exhausted that you do not have the energy the body needs to settle down and sleep, stabilize moods, and muster the energy to focus or find the joy in your life.
+The term “wired and tired” means that you’re so exhausted that you don’t have the energy your body needs to settle down and sleep, stabilize moods, and muster focus or find joy in your life.

-Additionally, while indigestion is common and easy to discuss with peers, many of the mood issues like sadness and loneliness are not socially acceptable conversations, so they often get internalized and buried.
+Additionally, while indigestion is common and easy to discuss with peers, many mood issues, including sadness and loneliness, are harder to discuss, so they often get internalized and buried.

-I do my best to motivate students to follow a better lifestyle.
-This is much easier as they move out of the dorms into smaller or more private housing where they can live the lifestyle they choose rather than be swept up by the incessant late night party roar.
+I do my best to motivate students to follow a healthy lifestyle.
+This is much easier as they move out of the dorms into smaller or more private housing, where they can live the lifestyle they choose, rather than be swept up by the incessant late night party roar.

 Here are some of my favorite tips:

-Back in the sixties, a college student from California decided to attempt breaking the record for not sleeping.
-Researchers at Stanford followed him to document the effects of no sleep.
+Back in the 60s, a college student from California decided to attempt breaking the record for not sleeping.
+Researchers at Stanford followed him, to document the effects of no sleep.
 He did break the record and stayed awake for 11 days, but not without extreme changes in his mood and behavior.
-Throughout the period, he became violent, blamed the researchers for making him do this and, by the end, this skinny white kid was convinced he was a black NFL running back.
-(3)
+Throughout the study period, he became violent, blamed the researchers for making him do this, and, by the end, this skinny white kid was convinced he was a Black NFL running back.

-Pizza and beer may be the most popular meal on campus, but clearly falls short of delivering the nutrition college students need.
-The most common mistake they make is that they don’t eat at all, or frequently miss meals.
-Make an effort to encourage them to eat three times a day at least.
+Pizza and beer may be the most popular meal on campus, but this clearly falls short of delivering the nutrition college students need.
+The most common mistake students make is that they don’t eat at all, or frequently miss meals.

-Sitting and eating a meal until you are full is what students need to deliver enough energy to sit though classes all day, with enough energy left over to study at night.
+Sitting and eating a meal until you’re full is what’s needed to deliver enough energy to sit though classes all day, with enough energy left over to study at night.
 Snacks for college students are fine, as long as they do not interfere with, or replace, a healthy meal.

 The need for these stimulants is a sign of a serious sleep deficit and soon the body will give out.
 The body cannot be pushed so hard for so long and not break down.

-To help counteract college burnout, I am a firm believer in the lifestyle changes I mentioned, along with three supplements essential to supporting immunity, mood, energy, and focus.
+To help counteract college burnout, I am a firm believer in the lifestyle changes I mention above, related to sleep and eating, along with taking the three supplements below, which are essential to supporting immunity, mood, energy, and focus.

-4. Vitamin D – Supports Immunity and Mood Stability
+4. Take Vitamin D for Immunity Support and Mood Stability

-Up to 87% of folks in the Northern Hemisphere have a vitamin D deficiency in the winter.
-(4) With the majority of colleges located in the northern half of the US, many college students just don’t get enough sun to manufacture adequate amounts of vitamin D.
+With the majority of college students spending time inside to study or socialize, many just don’t get enough sun to manufacture adequate amounts of vitamin D.

-Vitamin D activates genes to protect antimicrobial peptides or AMP, which govern our immune systems and support the body’s natural ability to fight viruses like influenza.
-(9) Vitamin D is converted into its potent form in the respiratory cells, a process that supports respiratory immunity.
-(10)
+Vitamin D activates genes that protect antimicrobial peptides or AMPs, which govern your immune system and support your body’s natural ability to fight viruses like influenza.

-Ashwagandha (sometimes spelled Ashwaganda) is an herb that is becoming famous for its adaptogenic properties, meaning it supports the body’s natural ability to cope with stress.
+Ashwagandha is an herb that is famous for its adaptogenic properties, meaning it supports the body’s natural ability to cope with stress.

-Most college students battle fatigue and exhaustion, particularly during exam time.
-Ashwagandha seems to provide the deep rejuvenative and stress-fighting support most college student’s lack.
+Most college students battle acute fatigue and exhaustion, particularly during exam time, and ashwagandha seems to provide the deep restorative and stress-fighting support most college student’s need.

-Stress receptors line the gut and, when one is under a lot of stress, the intestinal mucous membranes produce excessive reactive mucus.
-This reactive mucus may compromise absorption and detoxification pathways in the gut, leading to congestion in the body’s lymphatic system, which also lines the gut.
+Stress receptors line your gut and when you’re under a lot of stress, your intestinal mucous membranes produce excessive reactive mucus.
+This reactive mucus may compromise absorption and detoxification pathways in the gut, leading to congestion in the body’s lymphatic system.

 Turmeric supports the mucosa of the gut, thins the mucus, and supports the flow of bile.

-In addition to breaking down nutritional fats that we need, bile is also our body’s primary immune response in the gut to emulsify toxic chemicals and other fat-soluble toxins that we may have ingested.
-These include heavy metals, parasites, pesticides, candida, fungi and more.
+In addition to breaking down nutritional fats that we need, bile is also our body’s primary immune response in the gut to emulsify toxic chemicals and other fat-soluble toxic material that we may have ingested, including heavy metals, parasites, pesticides, candida, fungi, and more.

-Cognitive Support: Turmeric has at least 10 neuro-protective actions that support healthy cognitive function, (13) which are important in a college environment of late nights and parties.
-Because the brain is predominately fatty tissue, fat-soluble toxins, chemicals, and certain drugs may accumulate in the brain and cause damage.
-As a fat-soluble substance, turmeric may have an affinity for chelating (removing) fat-soluble toxins out of the deep tissues.
+Because the brain is predominately fatty tissue, fat-soluble toxic material and certain drugs may accumulate in the brain and cause damage.
+As a fat-soluble substance, turmeric may have an affinity for chelating (removing) fat-soluble toxic substances out of deep tissues.